Roger Boisjoly: Personal life

 For his honesty and integrity both leading up to and directly following the shuttle disaster, Boisjoly received the Award for Scientific Freedom and Responsibility from the American Association for the Advancement of Science in 1988.

 When Boisjoly left Morton Thiokol, he took 14 boxes containing every note and paper he received or sent in seven years.
 On May 13, 2010, he donated his personal memoranda—six boxes of personal papers, including memos and notes from his congressional testimony—to Chapman University in Orange, California.
 Rand Boyd, the special-collections and archival librarian at Chapman's Leatherby Libraries, said the materials would be catalogued and archived.
 They can be viewed by library visitors.
+Boisjoly was followed in 2016 by fellow Challenger whistleblower Allan McDonald, who also donated his documents to Chapman University.

 Boisjoly married his wife Roberta in 1963.
 The couple had two daughters and at the time of his death eight grandchildren.
 Boisjoly died on January 6, 2012, in Nephi, Utah, shortly after a diagnosis of cancer in the colon, kidneys, and liver.
+He was 73.